gnasr/concourse-slack-alert-resource/README.md

 - `channel`: *Optional.* Channel where this message is posted.
 Defaults to the `channel` setting in Source.
 - `message`: *Optional.* The status message at the top of the alert.
 Defaults to name of alert type.
 - `color`: *Optional.* The color of the notification bar as a hexadecimal.
 Defaults to the icon color of the alert type.
+- `attachments`: *Optional.* A extra message to add, for example a link.
+It supports the expansion of env variables
 - `disable`: *Optional.* Disables the alert.
 Defaults to `false`.

 #### Alert Types